AudiencePlayer/audienceplayer-embed-player/README.md

 // width and height resolution must be an available resize config (see API GraphQL Config.image_resize_resolutions) player.setVideoPlayerPosterFromArticle(articleId, {width: 1280, height: 720});

-player
+// above initVideoPlayer can be omitted and you can only call .play.
+// In any case, the `selector` and `options` properties should be provided to both methods. player
     .play({
+        selector: '.video-wrapper', // query selector of an element where you would like to embed your player
+        options: {
+            poster: 'https://posterImageUrl', // url of image that will be used as the initial player background image
+            autoplay: true, // start playing automatically. this will work if play follows from a user event },
         articleId: 1234, // the id of an article, to which your intended video asset belongs.
         assetId: 4321, // the id of the video asset, you want to play.
         token: 'some token', // optional; your authentication token (only necessary if you intend to embed
         fullscreen: true, // start play in fullscreen. this will work if play follows from a user event
         continueFromPreviousPosition: true, // indicates if your player supports nomadic watching.
 It is true by default.
     })
     .then(config => {